If you’re looking for a great place to explore the high desert, it’s hard to beat Joshua Tree National Park.

 Joshua Tree Fee and Entrance Information

 Joshua Tree National Park has three entrances: the West Entrance, North Entrance and South Entrance.
 The West Entrance is the main one used to enter the park.
 As a result it can attract long lines – especially on weekends during the high season.
-I suggest arriving early or on a weekday (or both) to avoid having to wait in line.
 If you don’t want to wait in line, you can usually shorten the wait by entering at the North Entrance in Twentynine Palms or at the South Entrance.